Our Sponsors and Recommendations

 Bacari (wine bars):

 - Enoteca Gia’ Schiavi – Rio di San Trovaso.
-Best ombre and chicheti, frequented by locals and visitors in the know.
+Best ombre and cicchetti, frequented by locals and visitors in the know.

-- Corner Pub — We love these guys because not only are they 3 steps from where we perform, so we are constantly there for a coffee, sandwich, or post-concert aperitivo, but they also are super-nice to everyone we send there!
+- Corner Pub — We love these guys, because not only are they 3 steps from our former musical home, so we were there constantly on breaks, but they are also super-nice to everyone we send there!
 And we still make our way over there when we can.